nirmata/kube-static-egress-ip/README.md

 # kube-static-egress-ip

-Kubernetes CRD and controller to manage static egress IP addresses for workloads
+A Kubernetes CRD to manage static egress IP addresses for workloads

-***Note: Project is in alpha stage.
+***Note: This project is in alpha stage.
 We are actively working on improving the functionality and incorporating the user feedback.
 Please see the roadmap.
 You are welcome to tryout and provide feedback.***

 ## Overview

 ### Problem Statement

-Kubernetes [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) and [Services](https://kubernetes.io/docs/concepts/services-networking/service/) provides a in-built solution for exposing services run as workloads in the cluster to external clients outside of the cluster.
-You have fine granular control over which services are exposed, how they are exposed, who can access them etc. But what about the reverse direction? i.e) How the workloads running in the cluster can access the services outside cluster?
-Through egress network policies we have basic control of which pods can access what services, beyond that Kubernetes does not prescribe how the traffic is handled.
-Kubernetes CNI network [plug-ins](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/) provides different functionalites to handle egress traffic from the pods.
+Kubernetes [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) and [Services](https://kubernetes.io/docs/concepts/services-networking/service/) provide a good solution for exposing services in the cluster to external clients outside of the cluster.
+With these constructs, you have fine granular control over which workloads (sets of pods) are exposed, how they are exposed, and who can access them.
+But what about managing traffic in the reverse direction?
+How can workloads running in the cluster securely access services outside cluster?
+Through egress network policies we have basic control of which pods can access what services.
+However, beyond that Kubernetes does not prescribe how egress traffic is handled.
+And, Kubernetes CNI network [plug-ins](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/) provide varying functionalities to handle egress traffic from pods.

-One common functionality offered across CNI is to masqurade the egress traffic from the pods running on the node to use node IP as source IP for outbound traffic.
-As pod IP's are not necessarily routable from outside the cluster it provides a way for pods to communicate with outside the cluster.
-Its not uncommon in most on-premisis and cloud deployments to restrict access (white-listing the traffic)  to the services only to a know entities (for e.g IP's).
-For white-listing the traffic however this poses a challenge from security perspective for the workloads runnining in the Kubernetes cluster as there is no predictable egress IP that is used for the outbound traffic from the pods.
-It is highly desirable to fine-granular control on what IP is used for outbound traffic from the workloads (set of pods) running on the Kubernetes cluster.
+One common solution offered across CNIs is to masqurade egress traffic from pods running on a node, to use the node's IP as source IP for outbound traffic.
+As pod IP's are not necessarily routable from outside the cluster this provides a way for pods to communicate with services outside the cluster.
+It's not uncommon for most production grade on-premises or cloud deployments to restrict access (i.e. white-list traffic) to services, so that only trusted entities can access the service.
+This poses a challenge, from a security perspective, for the workloads running in the Kubernetes cluster as there is no predictable egress IP that is used for the outbound traffic from the pods.
+It is also highly desirable to have fine-grained control on what IP addresses are used for outbound traffic from a workload (set of pods) running on the Kubernetes cluster, as not all workloads in a cluster may be allowed to access the external service.

 ### Solution

-*kube-static-egress-ip* provides functionality with which operator can define set of pods whose outbound traffic to a specified destinations is always SNAT'ed to a configured static egress IP. *kube-static-egress-ip* provides this functionality in Kubernetes native way using custom rerources.
+*kube-static-egress-ip* provides a solution with which a cluster operator can define an egress rule where a set of pods whose outbound traffic to a specified destination is always SNAT'ed with a configured static egress IP. *kube-static-egress-ip* provides this functionality in Kubernetes native way using custom rerources.

-For e.g. below is sample definition of `staticegressip` custom resource defined by *kube-static-egress-ip*.
-In this case all the outbound traffic from the pods belonging to service `frontend` to destination IP `4.2.2.2` will be SNAT'ed to use 100.137.146.100 as source IP.
+For e.g. below is a sample definition of a `staticegressip` custom resource defined by *kube-static-egress-ip*.
+In this example all outbound traffic, from the pods belonging to service `frontend`, to destination IP `4.2.2.2` will be SNAT'ed to use 100.137.146.100 as source IP.
 So all the traffic from selected pods to 4.2.2.2 is seen as if they are all coming from 100.137.146.100

 ```yaml
 apiVersion: staticegressips.nirmata.io/v1alpha1